 Electronic Fuel Injection

-Electronic fuel injection (EFI) is an extended name for the standard version of fuel injection.
+Electronic fuel injection (EFI) is an extended name for the standard version of fuel injection, as opposed to the uncommon mechanical fuel injection.
 Early fuel injection systems sometimes had a mechanical set-up, and the electronic design was more effective, and therefore marketed.

 The electronic system allows for more complex variations of fuel injection, such as Sequential and Direct Injection.
 It also increases the precision of the amount of fuel sprayed, which is better for emissions.

-EFI systems are controlled by the ECU, which gets its information from various sensors around the engine.
+EFI systems are controlled by the ECU, which gets its information from various sensors around the engine, mostly on the intake and exhaust.